Rise-Vision/risevision-documentation/_posts/user/2015-06-16-create-a-display.md

 Please consult our [Chrome OS Optimization Guide](user/advanced/display/configure-kiosk-mode) for more information about setting up Rise Player on Chrome OS.

 ###Rise Player Chrome Extension on Windows 8.1, Ubuntu 14.04, or Mac OS X
-The Rise Player Chrome Extension is an alternative player that can be used on on OS that has a current version of Google Chrome on it.
+The Rise Player Chrome Extension is an alternative player that can be used on any OS that has a current version of Google Chrome on it.

 Confirm that your media player has the latest version of Chrome installed and if it doesn’t download it from [www.google.com/chrome](http://www.google.com/chrome).